kestra-io/docs/content/blogs/2023-11-3-Kestra-the-terrafrom-of-orchestration-and-automation.md

 ### What it Changed
 Before declarative languages, most infrastructure setups were done imperatively, requiring you to provide step-by-step instructions, which were error-prone and hard to manage at scale.
 With declarative languages, the abstraction level is higher, making infrastructure management more accessible, less error-prone, and quicker to deploy.

 Kestra embodies this same philosophy for your workflow orchestration.
-It transitions from Python-centric logic, which can be hard to deploy and interpret, to a more streamlined and accessible YAML-based system that benefits both human readability and machine parsing.
+It transitions from Python-centric logic, which can be hard to deploy and maintain, to a more streamlined and accessible YAML-based system that benefits both human readability and machine parsing.

 ---